solar energy liquid fuel

 Transparent solar panels: The future of solar energy?

-Energy is the pulse of our day-to-day life and how we create and use it is changing rapidly.
+Energy is the pulse of our day-to-day life – how we create and use it is changing rapidly.
 One thing is certain, to limit global warming we need to move away from fossil fuels altogether and embrace sustainable energy sources.
 Solar power technologies have been developing for decades, and modern solar power could now become a viable alternative to fossil fuels, but it doesn’t come without its flaws.
 Solar panels can only be placed at certain angles on buildings, significantly reducing the amount that can be installed in towns and cities.
 There are also concerns that solar farms can affect biodiversity and farmland and natural habitats need to be safeguarded.
 But what if these limitations in built up areas were removed?
 Scientists have been developing transparent solar panels that could be the answer to these issues...
 More…

 desertification and drought